KingArnaiz/servier/README.md

 * `zelikman_interval` Assumes that the error distribution is the same for each prediction but scaled by the uncalibrated standard deviation for each.
 Multiplies the uncalibrated standard deviation by a factor necessary to cover the specified interval of the calibration set.
 Does not assume a Gaussian distribution.
 Intended for use with intervals but can return a stdev as well. (https://arxiv.org/abs/2005.12496)
 * `mve_weighting` For use with ensembles of models trained with mve or evidential loss function.
 Uses a weighted average of the predicted variances to achieve a minimum negative log likelihood of predictions. (https://doi.org/10.1186/s13321-021-00551-x)
 **Classification**
 * `platt` Uses a linear scaling before the sigmoid function in prediction to minimize the negative log likelihood of the predictions.
-If the model checkpoint was generated after Chemprop v1.5.0, then a Bayesian correction is applied to account for the class balance in the training set during prediction.
+If the model checkpoint was generated after servier v1.5.0, then a Bayesian correction is applied to account for the class balance in the training set during prediction.
 Implemented for classification but not multiclass datasets. (https://arxiv.org/abs/1706.04599)
 * `isotonic` Fits an isotonic regression model to the predictions.
 Prediction outputs are transformed using a stepped histogram-style to match the empirical probability observed in the calibration data.
 Number and size of the histogram bins are procedurally decided.
 Histogram bins are wider in the regions of the model output that are less reliable in ordering confidence.
 Implemented for both classification and multiclass datasets. (https://arxiv.org/abs/1706.04599)

 ### Uncertainty Evaluation Metrics